 Email marketing is not rocket science, and you just need to follow some simple steps to stay compliant and out of the spam folder.

-- Ensure domain is authenticated
+- Ensure your sending domain is authenticated

-- Slowly ramp up the sending volume
+- Slowly ramp up the sending volume to warm up your domain

 - Ensure your marketing emails have an unsubscribe link